syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Customize-the-color-of-the-scrollbar-thumb.md

 ﻿---
 layout: post
-title: Customize the color of the scrollbar thumb in Syncfusion Essential UWP PDF viewer.
+title: Customize the color of the scrollbar thumb | Syncfusion
-description: Customize the color of the scrollbar thumb in Syncfusion Essential UWP PDF viewer.
+description: The Syncfusion Essential UWP PDF viewer provides option to customize the color of the scrollbar thumb.
 platform: uwp
 control: PDF viewer
 documentation: ug